Chuluo08/Chuluo08/README.md

 I am a high school student, but I have been self-learning at home since graduating from junior high school.<br>
 Perhaps because of my interest in computers, I soon entered the basics of computer science through HTML+CSS+JavaScript.
 I'm not proud of anything, because I know there are many people who are better than me.
 From then on, I became obsessed with the path of pursuing technology.<br>
-I have been self-learning for almost 2 years now, and the progress of learning may be a bit slow because my lifestyle is slow paced, so I still have a lot to learn
+I have been self-learning for almost 2 years now, and the progress of learning may be a bit slow because my lifestyle is slow paced, so I still have a lot to learn.

 ### Github Activation